PAC

 II.
 Chairperson's Time

-• Review and Approve February 2024 Minutes
+• A. Review and Approve April 2024 Minutes

 III.
 School Stakeholder Reports:If you are attending the meeting as a representative of one of these groups, please let the chairperson know prior to the start of the meeting.